evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 getPropOr :: a -> (String | Integer) -> b -> a
 ```

-If you want some safety around pulling a value out of an Object or Array with a
+Reach for `getPropOr` (previously known as `propOr`) when you want some safety
+around pulling a value out of an Object or Array with a single key or
-single key or index, you can always reach for `getPropOr`.
-Well, as long as you
-are working with non-nested data that is.
-Just tell `getPropOr` either the key
+index.
+Well, as long as you are working with non-nested data that is.
+Just
-or index you are interested in, and you will get back a function that will take
+tell `getPropOr` either the key or index you are interested in, and you will get
-anything and return the wrapped value if the key/index is defined.
-If the
+back a function that will take anything and return the wrapped value if the
-key/index is not defined however, you will get back the provided default value.
+key/index is defined.
+If the key/index is not defined however, you will get back
+the provided default value.

 ```javascript
 import getPropOr from 'crocks/helpers/getPropOr'